AlexanderEJDC/WebProgCoursework/README.md

 FUNCTIONALITY:

     - Has read only, linked in the footer of main page.
 Can return you to main.
-    - Displays a HTML table from a database model
+    - Displays a HTML table from a database model.
     - User can add input by using the input fields at the top of the page.
-    - Will be formatted for printing
+    - Will be formatted for printing, hides input fields and footer link to read only.
-    - Entries can be edited by clicking "edit message" attribute
+    - Entries can be edited by clicking "edit message" attribute.
     - Stored entered information, include dates worked, the work, the experience and used competencies.

 REFLECTION:

-    - Would like to add seperate pages/displays by month
+    - Would like to add seperate pages/displays by month.
-        - User would be able to sort through everything and view by month, only seeing the relevant entries
+        - User would be able to sort through everything and view by month, only seeing the relevant entries.
-    - Employ greater CSS to organise the page better for both desktop and mobile
+    - Employ greater CSS to organise the page better for both desktop and mobile.
     - Should order entires by date/time, rather than not at all.
+    - Allow for images to be submitted into an entry.

+QUIRKS TO BE AWARE OF:

+    - When creating a new entry, on repopulating the table the header "Placement Diary" gets temporarily removed.
+        - This can be fixed by refreshing the page.

+        - Occurs due to removing all the content from the table, inc. header when adding new entry.
+        - Is repopulated on refresh with inital values from database.

+    - When viewing in Mobile Mode, when editing a message and returning to main it may zoom you in automatically.

+DOCUMENTATION:

+    - We have three html pages - one main (index), one for read only (reader) and one for entry editing (editor).
+    - Each page requests data from server.js,

 CODE REFERENCING: